 Please list other sources of funding applied for to fund the service/project (even if the application was not successful.)

 We applied for the DOW Community Grant at the end of 2021, but were unsuccessful in receiving funding

-Blackfalds Family & Community Support Services Community Group Grant Application Page 5 of 7
+Blackfalds Family & Community Support Services Community Group Grant Application community: Who is impacted by this issue?
+Please describe.

 3. The Project